-- A stub street to the property boundary at intervals not to exceed 1,300 feet along the perimeter is required by ordinance.
+- 1. Show all drives within 200 feet of the site and both sides of Nine Mile Rd.
+The distance between the existing Garfield Drive and the proposed Villa d'Este Blvd. should be shown on the plan, as well as the distance to the proposed comfort station driveway on Nine Mile Road.
+Refer to Section 11-216 (d) for spacing requirements, any deviation from these standards would require a variance. - A stub street to the property boundary at intervals not to exceed 1,300 feet along the perimeter is required by ordinance.
 A request for deviation from Appendix C Section 4.04(A)(1) of the Novi City Code can be requested.
-City staff supports this request. - 2.
-A right-of-way permit will be required from the City of Novi. - 3.
+City staff supports this request. - 3.
+A right-of-way permit will be required from the City of Novi. - 4.
 The master planned right-of-way for Nine Mile Road is 43' half right-of-way.
-Dedication of the master-planned right-of-way should be part of this development. - 4.
-Provide a minimum of two ties to established section or quarter section corners. - 5.
-Provide a construction materials table on the Utility Plan listing the quantity and material type for each utility (water, sanitary and storm) being proposed. - 6.
-Provide a utility crossing table indicating that at least 18-inch vertical clearance will be provided, or that additional bedding measures will be utilized at points of conflict where adequate clearance cannot be maintained. - 7.
+The pathway proposed along the frontage of Nine Mile Road should be located 1' off the master planned right-of-way, but can be located elsewhere to avoid wetlands and natural features.
+Additionally, the sidewalk should be realigned adjacent to existing parcels based on existing features to facilitate future extension of the pathway. - 5.
+Provide a minimum of two ties to established section or quarter section corners. - 6.
+Provide a construction materials table on the Utility Plan listing the quantity and material type for each utility (water, sanitary and storm) being proposed. - 7.
+Provide a utility crossing table indicating that at least 18-inch vertical clearance will be provided, or that additional bedding measures will be utilized at points of conflict where adequate clearance cannot be maintained. - 8.
 Soil borings shall be provided for a preliminary review of the constructability of the proposed development (roads, basin, etc.).
-Borings identifying soil types, and groundwater elevation should be provided at the time of Preliminary Site plan. - 8.
+Borings identifying soil types, and groundwater elevation should be provided at the time of Preliminary Site plan. - 9.
 A letter from either the applicant or the applicant's engineer must be submitted with the Preliminary Site Plan submittal highlighting the changes made to the plans addressing each of the comments in this review.